 If you haven't tried duck eggs, you're in for a treat!
 From a longer shelf life to more nutrition, you may have heard some good things about duck eggs.

-We rounded up the ten reasons you should give duck eggs a whirl, and why we believe duck eggs are better than chicken eggs:
+We rounded up the ten reasons you should give duck eggs a whirl, and why we believe duck eggs are better than chicken eggs.
+From Easter eggs to baking tricks, if you're not using duck eggs yet, these perks might make you want to start.

 1. Duck Eggs Stay Fresh Longer